 Royal Palace Phnom Penh

 One of the grandest structure in Phnom Penh.
 Royal Palace is a relatively new structural complex in the history of Khmer and Cambodia.
 The King Norodom shifted the royal place and his court to Phenom Penh in 1866.
-He constructed many structures in this compound, which is on the western banks of Chaktomuk river (Mekong river).
+He constructed many structures in this compound, which is on the western banks of the Chaktomuk river (Mekong river).

-The most of the buildings built by King Norodom have been demolished over the years by different kings.
+Most of the buildings built by King Norodom have been demolished over the years by different kings.
 They built new & better structures in place of those and modified the Royal Palace compound.

 The main attractions of the Royal Palace compound are Throne Hall and Moonlight Pavilion.